skrtbhtngr/skrtbhtngr.github.io/_posts/2018-08-13-gsoc18-final-blog.md

 **TL;DR:** [Here](https://libvirt.org/git/?p=libvirt.git&a=search&h=HEAD&st=author&s=Sukrit+Bhatnagar) is the work I did.

 ## Introduction
 In the libvirt core C library, goto jumps are used frequently.
-Contrary to the popular negative notion :grey_exclamation:, they serve a [special purpose](https://libvirt.org/hacking.html#goto) here.
+Contrary to the popular negative notion:grey_exclamation:, they serve a [special purpose](https://libvirt.org/hacking.html#goto) here.
 They are employed to perform cleanup tasks like freeing memory allocated to pointers, closing file handles, unlocking mutexes, unref-ing objects etc. before a function returns.
 But, in most cases, it led to functions with too many jumps, all for just one task -- freeing up memory!

 The [idea](https://wiki.libvirt.org/page/Google_Summer_of_Code_Ideas#Automatic_freeing_of_memory), as suggested by Daniel, was to use GNU C's cleanup attribute.
 A more detailed description can be found in my project proposal [here]().